Water polo - Spain, Australia finish top of their groups

 LONDON Manchester City have been fined 35,000 pounds and warned about their future conduct after admitting a breach of anti-doping rules, the Football Association said in a statement on Thursday.

-While Spain and the U.S. drew in their clash on Wednesday, under the tournament scoring system Spain finished top of the group due to their superior goal difference against third-placed Hungary.

-With less than 10 seconds remaining of their match against Hungary, Espar scored the goal that guaranteed their top spot finish, netting the team a 13-11 victory, after it earlier let a three-goal advantage slip away.
+LONDON Spain's women beat Hungary in an adrenaline-pumped final minute to ensure the top position in their water polo group on Friday, while Australia cruised past Russia to top their half of the draw and extend an unbeaten run.

+The Spanish women, making their Olympic water polo debut, let a three goal advantage slip out of their hands in the final quarter, leaving themselves under pressure to score in the last minute on Friday to secure the group win.

 "We needed to score, so it was a bit tense.
-We kept calm and we scored," said Espar, who scored a hat-trick.
+We kept calm and we scored," said Anni Espar, who scored the final goal with less than 10 seconds left, netting herself a hat-trick.

-Spanish head-coach Miguel Angel Oca was red-carded in the adrenalin filled clash and world governing body FINA said he would be suspended for the quarter-final.

-Australia cruised past Russia 11-8 to top their half of the draw and set up a quarter-final against China, who lost 7-6 to the U.S. in the final match of the day.

-The Stingers, the team's nickname in Australia, are another medal favourite, and handed Russia their first defeat of the tournament with an 11-8 victory.
+Australia, one of the favourites for a podium finish, handed Russia their first defeat of the tournament in a game that ended 11-8 to the Stingers.

-The women's water polo contest features eight teams, split into two groups with all of the teams going through to the knock-out stages but higher placed teams ensuring they meet the lower ranked teams from the other group in the quarter-finals.
+There are eight teams in the women's water polo tournament split into two groups.

+All of the teams go through to the knock-out stages but theoretically winning the group is an advantage as it means a match against a lower ranked team from the opposite group in the quarter finals, scheduled for Sunday.

-"We've come here for one job and that's to get the gold medal so just six games, three down, just ticking the boxes as we keep going," Australia's Nicola Zagame, 21, said after scoring a cool four goals from four attempts.
+"We've come here for one job and that's to get the gold medal so just six games, three down, just ticking the boxes as we keep going," Australia's Nicola Zagame, 21, said after scoring a cool four shots out of four attempts.

-Italy beat Britain, who are competing as a result of their host nation status, 10-5 to post their first win of the tournament and take third place in group B.

-Russia will play Hungary in the other quarter-final match.
-The two countries rivalry in men's water polo was made famous by the "Blood in the Water" match at the 1956 Games.
+Britain play Italy in the evening sessions, with both sides looking to post their first win of the tournament, while the United States, another medal hope who took home silver in Beijing, take on China, in games that will decide the final group rankings.

 (Reporting by Sarah Young; Editing by Alison Williams)